Iraq declares Baghdad curfew as protests persist

 Protesters feared a repeat on Sunday night but no raid transpired, rather only the occasional burst of tear gas.
 Demonstrators turned up in large numbers again on Monday.

-After a weekend in which at least 74 people were killed, a reprieve from violence came when no deaths were recorded in Baghdad or elsewhere overnight.
-About 231 people have been killed overall in October.
+After a weekend in which at least 74 people were killed, a brief reprieve from violence came when no deaths were recorded in Baghdad or elsewhere overnight, before it was broken later on Monday.

 Videos on social media showed security forces on Monday firing tear gas at students in one Baghdad district as the protests spread to other pockets of the capital.
 One video showed a group of schoolgirls running and screaming.
 Students in five other provinces, mostly in the south, also joined protests.